 Commercial cleaning products are full of chemicals, and while we might feel like to think we are washing it away with water, the chemical still stays on counter tops and utensils.
 Right after I started making my own personal products, I very fast moved on to making my own cleaning products.
 This is what I use:

 - Washing clothes – I use two ways.
 One is using soap nuts, which is a natural cleanser.
 They are available in many countries, and can be bought online here in India.
 The method is simple: take a few nuts and put them in a cotton string bag, and throw it in the machine with your clothes.
 You can reuse the nuts until they turn soft, and then compost them or throw them in your garden.
 The other way is to make my own coconut soap/washing soda washing powder.
-You can ready more about this method in my post: 3 Coconut Soaps – for hair, body and clothes.
+You can read more about this method in my post: 3 Coconut Soaps – for hair, body and clothes.

 - Scrubbing powder – I make scrubbing powder out of 1 cup baking soda, 1/2 cup washing soda and few drops of essential oil.
 This can be used to clean toilets, sinks and bathroom walls.

 - All-around cleaner – I make my own all around cleaner in a spray bottle to use on counter tops and other surfaces.
-I either mix Apple Cider vinegar or natural liquid soap with water and essential oil.
+I either mix Apple Cider vinegar or natural liquid soap with water and essential oils.
 If I only have solid soap, I collect my scrap soaps and put them inside the bottle to dissolve.
 If you don’t make soap yourself you can buy liquid Castile or Coconut soap.
 They both work great.

 - Dishes – I use liquid coconut soap, which is an amazing cleaner.
 Alternatively Castile soap can be used for the dishes too.
 For scrubbers I’ve used loofahs, before I got my hands on some natural dish scrubbers.
 Truth is lots of companies make natural dish washing brushes out of bamboo and other natural fibers, but I’ve not been able to find it in India, without being packed in plastic.